ty-hal/GatorChat/Sprint2.md

 - Edited the thread and message components to display the post date relative to the current time, like "posted 2 hours ago" or "posted 17 days ago".
   - As a user, I want to easily see how long ago something was posted relative to the current time, so I will update this relative post date next to the username.
 - Configured Cypress and created numerous component and end-to-end tests to cover most of our web app functionality.
+- Created chatbox component where users can send messages into threads -As a user, I want to be able to participate in threads with other users.
+Therefore, I, as a developer, will create a chatbox component so users can send messages into threads.

 ### Backend:
 - Implemented infinite scroller for threads so when the user scrolls to the bottom of the screen, new threads are loaded.